HipGPT/hipgpt.github.io/architecture.md

 ### HIP Kernels

 The `hip_kernels.cpp` file contains the low-level HIP code that performs the core computations on the GPU.
-These kernels are highly optimized for parallel execution on AMD GPUs.
+These kernels are optimized for parallel execution on AMD GPUs.

 **Key Kernels:**